-There are some signs that can tip you off to a frozen pipe.
-If you see a water line covered in frost or any lumps within the pipe, that is a pretty distinct indication that your water pipe is frozen.
-While it may seem obvious to know if your water lines are frozen, just understand that not all plumbing pipes are in sight.
-If you turn on the sink and the water is not running, or not flowing properly, or your toilets won’t refill after a flush, that’s also a sign that your pipes could be frozen.
+If you notice a water pipe coated in frost or any swelling within the pipe, that it’s a pretty sure sign that your water pipe is frozen.
+While it seems pretty simple to know if your water lines are frozen, keep in mind not all plumbing pipes are in sight.
+If you turn on the sink and the water isn’t coming out, or not flowing properly, or your toilets won’t refill after your flush, that’s also an indicator that your pipes might be frozen.

-If the pipe has actually burst, begin soaking up the water with a mop, rags or sponges to clean up as much as you can before it causes damage.
-If the damage is critical, go ahead and contact your insurance agent – some homeowners insurance policies cover burst pipes that cause water damage.
+Like we said before, first things first – turn off your home’s water supply.
+Then, call a professional plumber immediately.
+While you wait on the plumber to come, start soaking up the water with a mop, cloths, sponges – whatever you have – to soak up as much water as possible before it causes damage.
+If the damage is serious, go ahead and give your insurance agent a call – most homeowners insurance covers burst pipes that end up with water damage.

 Don’t wait until a pipe bursts to understand how to power off your water supply.
 Take a couple minutes now to learn just where your water supply valve is located and how to correctly shut off the water to your home.
 A little practice now will save you precious time during a plumbing emergency.